-Major snowstorm hits Europe, U.K., as temperatures plummet
+Major snowstorm hits Europe, U.K. as temperatures plummet

 Elsewhere in Europe, southerly winds ahead of Darcy transported a blanket of Saharan dust north to the Swiss Alps, causing the snow to turn a dusty, reddish-brown.

-By late Monday, Darcy was translating eastward through Eastern Europe, where it could drop as much as a foot of snow in the Ukraine.
+By late Monday, Darcy was translating eastward through Eastern Europe, where it could drop as much as a foot of snow in Ukraine.
 Behind it trailed secondary and tertiary low-pressure systems, which will conspire to reinforce the presence of cold air over Europe.

 The tempestuous trio was organizing a conveyor belt of frigid air from Russia that will team up with Arctic high pressure building in by the weekend.